alangarf/apple-one/README.md

  ## Memory Map

 The iCE40HX8K has 16KB of available block RAM, this is currently set up to have:
-- 8KB of system RAM (0x0000 -> 0x1FFF)
-- 4KB of Integer Basic ROM (0xE000 -> 0xEFFF)
-- 512B of WozMON ROM (0xFF00 -> 0xFFFF)

-The remaining 3.5KB is being earmarked for character ROMs and video RAM when I start implementing that (any help greatfully accepted).
-The basic ROM could be removed which would allow for 12KB of system RAM if needs be.

  Start | End | Description
  ----- | --- | -----------
  0x0000 | 0x1FFF | 8KB of block RAM for system
  0xE000 | 0xEFFF | 4KB of block RAM for basic ROM
  0xFF00 | 0xFFFF | 512B of block RAM for WozMon ROM

+The remaining 3.5KB is being earmarked for character ROMs and video RAM when I start implementing that (any help greatfully accepted).
+The basic ROM could be removed which would allow for 12KB of system RAM if needs be.

 ## Hardware Map